 What to Expect (and Demand) from 1000+ ACCV Creators

-So, what’s a fair shake from a creator with 1000+ ACCV?
+What’s reasonable from a creator with 1000+ ACCV?
 Here’s my take:

-Pricing-wise, expect $500–$2000 per hour for 1000 ACCV, scaling up with viewers (e.g., $750–$3000 for 1500 ACCV).
-If chat’s dead but socials deliver, weigh what matters to you—live buzz or post-stream clicks.
-Set clear goals: “We want X% chat engagement” or “Drive Y clicks via stream.”
-It’s your budget—make it count.
+Pricing typically ranges from $500 to $2000 per hour for 1000 ACCV, scaling up with viewers (e.g., $750 to $3000 for 1500 ACCV).
+If chat is quiet but socials deliver, consider what matters most: live buzz or post-stream clicks.
+Set clear goals, like “We want X% chat engagement” or “Drive Y clicks via stream.”
+It’s your budget; make it count.

 Final Thoughts: Don’t Chase Numbers Blindly